-Activities in Columbia leading to
+Activities in Colombia leading to

 recognition of same-sex relationships

-Activities in Columbia:
+Activities in Colombia:

-Columbia is a state in the North West corner of South America.
+Colombia is a state in the North West corner of South America.
 It is to the East of Venezuela, North East of Brazil and North of Peru.
 Its population is expected to exceed 50 million by 2015.
 It has no state church, although about 81% of the population are at least nominally Roman Catholic.
 Some recent developments that may lead to marriage equality are:

-- 2009-JAN-29: Columbia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages in Canada and in some U.S. states) after having lived together for two years.
-This form of recognition was previously only available to Columbia's opposite-sex couples.
+- 2009-JAN-29: Colombia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages in Canada and in some U.S. states) after having lived together for two years.
+This form of recognition was previously only available to Colombia's opposite-sex couples.
 If the couples wish, they must be able to have their union registered before a notary or judge.

 - 2010-JAN: A public opinion survey found that 63% of adults in Bogota, the capital city, favored marriage equality while 36% opposed it.
 1

-- 2011-JUL-26: Columbia's Constitutional Court ruled that any loving, committed same-sex couple constitutes a family.
+- 2011-JUL-26: Colombia's Constitutional Court ruled that any loving, committed same-sex couple constitutes a family.
 In doing so, the court ignored the requests of several Churches who wanted such couples recognized only as "legal strangers" -- as roommates -- without benefits and protections for themselves and their children -- advantages that are enjoyed by opposite-sex couples in de facto unions or marriages.
 The court ruled that there is a "deficit of legal protection" for such couples under current law.
-They ordered the Columbian Congress to eliminate that deficit by 2013-JUN-20.
+They ordered the Colombian Congress to eliminate that deficit by 2013-JUN-20.
 If they fail to do this, then same-sex couples will be able to formalize their relationships before a notary couple even without the law having been passed.

 be treated equally before the law.